 11.2.1 The manpower plans incorporated within the annual budget will form the funded establishment.
-The funded establishment of any department may not be exceeded without the approval of the Chief Executive Officer or the Executive Director of Finance, Performance and Estates acting on behalf of the CEO.
+The funded establishment of any department may not be exceeded without the approval of the Chief Executive or the Chief Finance Officer acting on behalf of the Chief Executive.